 Click here for an excellent range of non-comedogenic makeup products, reviewed by thousands of customers.

 A healthcare provider can offer additional information and recommend ways to treat whiteheads and other forms of acne.

-Acne can result when clogged pores become infected with Propionibacterium acnes (P. acnes) bacteria, which occurs naturally in the skin.
+Acne can also result when clogged pores become infected with Propionibacterium acnes (P. acnes) bacteria, which occurs naturally in the skin.

-However, other factors can make acne worse, including:
+Other factors may make acne worse, including:

 - certain medications